Table of Contents

 virt:/Synchronise results 1.

 Jump back or Ctrl+J brings you back to your starting position when you did create a new tab in the panel window.
-This feature is very handy if you go deep into a directory tree, then you can return with one action to the starting point.
-With Set jump back point here or Ctrl+Shift+J sets the current directory as a jump back point.
+This feature is very handy if you go deep into a folder tree, then you can return with one action to the starting point.
+With Set jump back point here or Ctrl+Shift+J sets the current folder as a jump back point.

 To edit and organize your bookmarks, by clicking the